Skip to main content

 Samsung co-developed a custom application processor for the S26 Ultra, and the numbers suggest the company is serious about running AI locally.
 The NPU boost matters because it determines how many AI tasks the phone can handle without sending data to the cloud.
 More on-device processing means faster responses and better privacy.

 The S26 Ultra also introduces Privacy Display, a world first on mobile.
-The built-in screen technology restricts viewing angles so that only the person holding the phone can see what is on screen.
-In an era when phones are running AI agents that surface personal information proactively, this is not a gimmick.
-It is a necessary safeguard.
+The built-in screen technology restricts viewing angles so that only the person holding the phone can see what's on screen.
+In an era when phones are running AI agents that surface personal information proactively, this isn't a gimmick: it's a necessary safeguard.

 Samsung Galaxy S26 agentic AI smartphone